Children grow up and take flight into their own lives. And although that’s how it should be…

 I think all of our life experiences bring us to a place of finding ourselves and what it is we were put here to do.
 Maybe though it’s not so much about finding ourselves and figuring out what it is we want to do or are meant to do, but it’s more about growing through each season and finally emerging into the person we truly are.
 I’m beginning to realize that sometimes we find ourselves shifting direction with the changing of the seasons in our lives.
 What we did at one time was meant for that moment, but then time moves on, some things wither away preparing for new growth, and we emerge one day a new person into a time just for that purpose.

 Letting go can be so difficult and it’s in that place where we meet those hard feelings face-to-face.
 Where regrets creep up causing us to weep over the things we never did.
 It’s often said that regrets in this life are more about those things we didn’t do rather than the things we did.
 And I’ve come to see how very true that is.
 I often say these days how I would give anything for just one more day to spend with my boys when they were little.
 If only for one more day to turn back the clock and go back in time for a do-over.
-A chance to do those things I never did; to take a risk I was too scared to take; to live out a dream that only stayed in my heart.
+A chance to do those things I never did; to take a risk I was too scared to take; to live out a dream that only stayed in my heart; to sit on the floor with my little tow-headed boys savoring every single minute.

 But in this life there are no do-overs, there are only do-right-now’s.
 And all those things we never did or may never do will still continue to lead us right to this very moment in time.
 Life will march on.
-We will find our way.
-And yes, we will have to let go along this journey.
+The sun will rise again tomorrow.
+We will find our way and yes, we will have to let go along this journey.

 How I wish for just one more moment to hold those tow-headed boys on my lap snuggled up tight reading the same book again for the umpteen time and hearing “Good-night Mom, I love you Mom”.